Package insert / prescribing information

-Pulmonary toxicity of Bleomycin appears to be dose related with a striking increase when the total dose is over 400 units.
+Pulmonary toxicity of Bleomycin for injection appears to be dose-related with a striking increase when the total dose is over 400 units.
 Total doses over 400 units should be given with great caution.

-Note: When Bleomycin is used in combination with other antineoplastic agents, pulmonary toxicities may occur at lower doses.
+Note: When Bleomycin for injection is used in combination with other antineoplastic agents, pulmonary toxicities may occur at lower doses.

 Use in Patients with Renal Insufficiency

 The following dosing reductions are proposed for patients with creatinine clearance (CrCL) values of less than 50 mL/min:

 |30 to 40

 |10 to 20

 Males CrCL = [weight x (140 – Age)]/(72 x Scr)